Aristotle print by Anna Proctor at Jericho Design House

 For beautiful eco-friendly greetings cards, art prints and illustrated gifts head over to Rachel Hudson Illustration.

-I’m pressing pause on my blog and monthly letter for the summer.
-I’m feeling the need for a break to gather my thoughts and focus on some personal projects – my painting being one of them.
-While I’m away, I’ll be supporting my clients and enjoying some mini-breaks.
+I’m pressing pause on my blog and monthly letter for the summer to take a break, gather my thoughts and focus on some personal projects.
+While I’m away, I’ll be supporting my clients and taking a holiday.
 I’m looking forward to enjoying the extra space and seeing what unfolds.

 Simple everyday rituals to support your creative work and life